-You’ve worked a lot for this and now, at last, you’re in the finishing stages of closing on your new co-op or condo apartment.
-But if you were hoping to get started on any renovations before the sale closes you’re in for a disappointment.
+You’ve worked a lot for this, and now, at last, you’re in the finishing stages of closing on your new co-op or condo apartment.
+If you were hoping to get started on any renovations before the sale closes you’re in for a disappointment.

 What is an alteration agreement?

 Shared buildings such as co-ops and condos require what’s called an alteration agreement before any work can begin.
 It’s understandable that you’d like to start work immediately, but it’s highly unusual and almost impossible to get a board to agree on renovations before the sale has closed.

 Why would that be?
 Because you’re not a shareholder (co-op) or owner (condo), not yet anyway.
 Making nonstandard requests like this could jeopardize your board interview.
 Also, any drastic changes to a unit could cause problems for other tenants.

 The alteration agreement allows the board to review your planned renovations and put certain restrictions on when, how and what you can do.
 Once the sale is closed, you can arrange a meeting with the board members and building managers to negotiate the terms of the agreement and the renovations themselves.

 What goes into an alteration agreement?

 Most buildings in NYC have a generic alteration agreement that has already been prepared by their attorney.
 This can be edited as needed for each project though, of course, the board would have to approve such changes.
 Every alterations agreement should, at a minimum, include the following.

 - Indemnification – the person performing the alteration agrees to indemnify the building and its shareholders/owners from any claims that may arise from the alteration.

 - Security deposit – a deposit will need to be made to the board to cover any potential problems that require the services of an architect or engineer.
 The deposit ensures that the resident can pay back the charge for this immediately.